-Joe Biden Tweets Julia Louis-Dreyfus On Her Cancer Diagnosis, And It's So Sweet
+Joe Biden Had The Sweetest Message For Julia Louis-Dreyfus On Her Cancer Diagnosis

 Former Vice President Joe Biden has posted a lot of tweets over the years that tug at the heartstrings, and did so again on Thursday.
 On Thursday, Sept.
 28, Biden tweeted support to Julia Louis-Dreyfus after she had announced on the social media platform hours earlier that Louis-Dreyfus was diagnosed with breast cancer.
 Biden's message came at 6:30 p.m.
 ET.

 Louis-Dreyfus, perhaps most known for her role as Elaine on Seinfeld, currently stars as Vice President Selina Meyer in the HBO political comedy Veep.
 In an unexpected announcement, she posted a tweet on Thursday with a message reading,